XHNU-FM

 XHNU-FM is a radio station on 94.5 FM in Acapulco, Guerrero, Mexico.
-It is owned by Grupo Audiorama and carries a pop format known as Súper 94.5 FM.
+It is owned by Grupo Radiorama, It is operated by Grupo Audiorama Comunicaciones and carries a pop format known as Súper.

 History

 XHNU received its concession on January 4, 1977.
 It was owned by Elba Yolanda Brust Carmona and originally operated on 98.5 MHz (now home to XHMAR-FM).
 At some point before 1994, XHNU moved to 94.5.
 Brust Carmona sold to Radiorama in 2006.